krowngold/Object-Detection-in-Anesthesiology/README.md

 ## Lauren He and Noah Krohngold

 The main goals for this project were:
-1. Optimizing existing YOLO models used by the University of Washington to identify syringes in frames
+1. Optimizing existing object detection model to identify syringes in real time
 2. Automating image annotation for further training
 3. Detecting text labels on syringes and extracting the text for verification of medicines used